pau-amaro-seoane/zsh/README.md

 export FPATH="$FPATH:$HOME/fitx_confg/definicions_funcions/"
 ```

-in your zshrch and then in that folder your prompt setup, `prompt_pau_setup`.
+in your zshrch (or wherever you want that file to be) and then in that folder your prompt setup,
+`prompt_pau_setup`.
 I add to this repository the file.
+Then add the lines

 ```
 autoload -U promptinit
 promptinit
 prompt pau grey grey grey grey grey grey,bold
 ```
+into your zshrc.

 Pau Amaro Seoane, 2003-2025